Module 3: Metrics and logs for agentic applications

 Agentic Metrics - The 6 That Matter showing traditional metrics plus agentic additions with model routing and Prometheus scraping by OpenShift UWM

 The mortgage-ai API exposes all these at GET /metrics in Prometheus format.
-OpenShift User Workload Monitoring scrapes them automatically.
+OpenShift User Workload Monitoring (a built-in Prometheus instance that comes with Red Hat OpenShift AI) scrapes them automatically every 30 seconds and stores them in a time-series database.

 Complete metrics reference (click to expand)